Qualcomm Inc. (QCOM) Stock Analysis - Price Target, Buy Rating & DCF Valuation (2026)

 • PC TAM ramp slower than expected — Microsoft Copilot+ ecosystem build-out lagging projections

-Stop / exit: Apple modem transition accelerates to 2026 models OR Arm licensing dispute results in architecture royalty hike >25%
+Stop / exit: Data center revenue misses FY2027 $5B target; hyperscaler ASIC delays beyond Q1 2027; Apple modem in-house transition accelerates to 2026 models; Arm licensing dispute results in architecture royalty hike >25%; stock breaks $190

 — Anton Ladnyi, CFA